pw598/pw598.github.io/_posts/2024-12-23-Bayesian-Inference-I-Bayesian-Data-Analysis.md

 Whereas in frequentist statistics, the parameters of a model are considered fixed but unknown, in a Bayesian model, the parameters themselves are random variables, leading to a more probabilistic interpretation, which is what we tend to intuitively seek.

 Let’s consider the Bayesian ‘credible interval’ as compared to its frequentist analog, the confidence interval.
-The Bayesian credible interval, at a 95% threshold, states that “there is a 95% chance the parameter will fall within this interval”, whereas with the frequentist confidence interval requires an interpretation like “if we repeated this experiment many times and calculated a confidence interval each time, 95% of those intervals would contain the true parameter.”
+The Bayesian credible interval, at a 95% threshold, states that “there is a 95% chance the parameter will fall within this interval”, whereas the frequentist confidence interval requires an interpretation like “if we repeated this experiment many times and calculated a confidence interval each time, 95% of those intervals would contain the true parameter.”

 Bayesian inference utilizes Bayes’ theorem to update the probability of a hypothesis, dependent upon related conditions.
 In addition to the law of total probability, it is derived from Bayes’ rule, which is defined as: